Posted on July 13, 2020 at 6:00 am

 Find adventures and new experiences in Washington State Parks with the latest addition to our Library of Things: The Check Out Washington backpack, which includes binoculars, field guides, other interpretive materials, and a special Discover Pass for parking at Washington State Parks.

-In partnership with Check Out Washington, we are able to offer this pilot program through March 2020, funded in part by the Washington State Parks Foundation.
+In partnership with Check Out Washington, we are able to offer this program, funded in part by the Washington State Parks Foundation.

-You can place a hold on the Check Out Washington backpack in our catalog.
-We have 11 backpacks available and the checkout period for them is 7 days.
+You can place a hold on the Check Out Washington backpack item in our catalog.
+We have 22 available and the checkout period is 7 days.

 Check Out Washington and participating libraries hope that providing these passes will help increase awareness and access to state lands, especially for those who might not otherwise be able to obtain a Discover Pass.